vladpuz/vladikdb/README.md

 })
 ```

 Collections check for changes before writing.
-If no changes exist, writing does
+If there are no changes, writing
-not occur.
+does not occur.
 This means you can call `database.write()` at intervals without
 worrying about unnecessary writes to collections.

 ## Comparison with lowdb

-- lowdb and vladikdb both use [steno](https://github.com/typicode/steno) for
+- Both lowdb and vladikdb use [steno](https://github.com/typicode/steno) for
   safe atomic file writing (single-threaded only).
-- vladikdb introduces a new entity Content, which defines the structure of
+- vladikdb introduces a new entity Content that defines the structure of stored
-  stored data and provides methods for efficient work with this data structure
+  data and provides methods for efficient work with this data structure
-  (indexing, etc). lowdb does not handle efficient data operations, delegating
+  (indexing, etc.). lowdb does not handle efficient data operations, delegating
   this responsibility to the user.
 - lowdb provides both synchronous and asynchronous adapters and database
-  instances, vladikdb provides synchronous and asynchronous adapters, but
+  instances, while vladikdb provides synchronous and asynchronous adapters, but
   Content is always asynchronous.
 - The built-in TextFile adapter in vladikdb recursively creates the directory if
-  it does not exist, whereas the lowdb adapter would throw an error.
+  it does not exist, whereas in lowdb this adapter would throw an error.
 - lowdb adapters are compatible with vladikdb adapters, and vladikdb has the
-  same set of built-in adapters as lowdb, except for the DataFile adapter, which
+  same set of built-in adapters as lowdb, except for the DataFile adapter which
-  was removed as it seems unnecessary.
+  was removed because it seems unnecessary.